 On 5 November 2568, Khon Kaen University (KKU), led by Assistant Professor Acharawan Topark-Ngarm, Ph.D., Assistant to the President for International Affairs, along with Assistant Professor Angkhana Boonyued, Ph.D., Dean of the Faculty of Science, and representatives from the faculty, welcomed a delegation from National Pingtung University (NPTU), Taiwan.

 The NPTU delegation was led by Professor Dr. Kelvin H.C.
 Chen, Dean of the Office of International Affairs, accompanied by Professor Dr. Yao-Sheng Liao, Dean of the Department of Commerce Automation & Management, and Associate Professor Jong-Chin Huang, Dean of the Office of Student Affairs.
-The purpose of their visit was to discuss future academic cooperation, and the meeting took place at Witthayawiphas Room 2, 2nd Floor, Witthayawiphas Building, Faculty of Science, Khon Kaen University.
+The purpose of their visit was to discuss potential areas of academic cooperation.
+The meeting was held at Witthayawiphas Room 2, 2nd Floor, Witthayawiphas Building, Faculty of Science, Khon Kaen University.

-The primary objective of the discussion was to develop academic collaboration, particularly concerning the INTENSE (International Industrial Talents Education Special Programme), a strategic policy initiative supported by Taiwan’s Ministry of Education.
-Furthermore, the meeting provided a platform to exchange ideas on student exchange programmes and prospective research collaboration.
+The primary objective of the discussion was to develop academic collaboration, particularly concerning the INTENSE (International Industrial Talents Education Special Programme), a strategic initiative supported by Taiwan’s Ministry of Education.
+Additionally, the meeting served as a platform to exchange ideas on student mobility programmes, joint research, and the development of future collaborative activities.

-Subsequently, the NPTU delegation proceeded to the Faculty of Medicine, where they were warmly welcomed by Assistant Professor Suphawan Laohasiriwong, M.D., Assistant Dean for International Relations and Corporate Communications.
-Representatives from various departments presented an overview of their academic programmes and led the delegation on tours of the facilities and laboratories.
+Later, the delegation proceeded to the Faculty of Medicine, where they were welcomed by Assistant Professor Suphawan Laohasiriwong, M.D., Assistant Dean for International Relations and Corporate Communications.
+Faculty representatives provided an overview of the programmes, facilities, and laboratories, presenting opportunities for future research and student exchange.

-The two universities commenced their collaboration in 2566 through partnerships involving three key faculties: the Faculty of Science, the Faculty of Economics, and the Faculty of Medicine.
+KKU and NPTU first established their partnership in 2023, initially involving three key faculties: the Faculty of Science, the Faculty of Economics, and the Faculty of Medicine.
 This cooperation has involved student and staff exchanges, internships, and cooperative education projects.
 Both parties expressed their intent to further solidify this strong relationship by expanding collaboration in research, student exchange programmes, and promoting dual degree programmes.

 News reported by: Patteerathum Thunthan, International Relations Officer Edited by: Prawsaeng Siripanuwat, International Relations Officer Photos by: Faculty of Science, Faculty of Economics, Faculty of Medicine